ISO 9000 Certification Requirements: What Businesses Actually Need to Know

 Establish measurable quality objectives

-Ensure resources are available
+Ensure adequate resources

 Promote customer focus